 *Important note about the after-school extended care program

 The after-school extended care program ends at 5:30 pm, at which time Maria Montessori Preschool closes for the day.
 It is essential that all children be picked up by this time.
 A substantial late fee will be charged should any child not be picked up by 5:30 pm.

 See more information on programs and tuition here

-Starting in 2018/19 all students will be provided with well rounded, healthful, and age-appropriate lunches and snacks at school in accordance with the Canadian Food Guide and food preparation standards of the Health Region.
-Menus will be posted.
+Starting in 2018/19 all students will be provided with well-rounded, healthy, and age-appropriate lunches and snacks at school in accordance with the Canadian Food Guide and food preparation standards of the Health Region.
+Menus will be posted weekly.
 Students will eat lunch in their classrooms with a designated supervisor.
 Each student is responsible for cleaning his or her own area of the table at which the student ate.

 It is our wish that every child grows to be good citizens of the world.
 It was Dr. Montessori’s vision that a peaceful world, created by children, would make the world a better place.
 Students learn the joy of giving of themselves and develop compassion because of these real, practical life volunteer experiences.
 Their compassion for those around them has grown exponentially when they give of themselves.

 Some of the community services MMS becomes involved with are:

 - Habitat for Humanity